ImageMagick/ImageMagick/.github/PULL_REQUEST_TEMPLATE.md

 ### Description
 <!-- A description of the changes proposed in the pull-request
-     If you want to change something in the 'www' folder please open an issue here instead: https://github.com/ImageMagick/Website -->
+     If you want to change something in the 'www' or 'ImageMagick' folder please open an issue here instead: https://github.com/ImageMagick/Website -->

 <!-- Thanks for contributing to ImageMagick! -->